Faculty Director, Duke Service-Learning; Professor of the Practice, Program in Education

 David joined the faculty of Duke in 1984 and teaches courses in educational psychology, literacy, and service-learning.
 Working closely with colleagues at Duke and in the Durham Public Schools, David helped develop a service-learning/tutoring program that matches about 300 Duke students each year with children who need assistance in reading, math, and academic learning strategies.
 In 2006 David was named Faculty Director of the Office of Service-Learning within Trinity College, and shortly afterward the office was administratively housed within the Program in Education and re-named Duke Service-Learning.

-Service-Learning Faculty Consultant, Instructor, Program in Education
+Faculty Consultant, Duke Service-Learning; Assistant Professor of the Practice, Program in Education

 Office: 1364 Campus Drive, 213 West Duke Building, Durham, NC 27708